jhechtf/code-coverage/README.md

 # Code Coverage Generator

+**THIS PROJECT IS RETIRED**

+As of Deno 1.39.1 there is now a comparable table displayed by default.
+If you are on a version of Deno below 1.39.1, please consider upgrading.

+This project will no longer be getting any updates.

 How is this not a part of the CLI?
 Maybe it is, but I sure couldn't find it...

 ## Description